 “But it’s fiction!” yell the music press.
 “It never happened like this at all!”
 And to them I say, well, that depends whose truth you’re looking at.
 By its very nature, rock ‘n’ roll creates its own myths.
 Was Jim Morrison really possessed by the spirit of a native American?
 Well, no. Would I like him to have been?
 Yeah, I would, quite honestly.
 Ideally, rock stars would come from outer space.
 In their own heads, I’m sure they do.
 And that’s what matters.
 Wear a decent mask and the ‘core you’ will come out of hiding to reveal more truths than you ever thought imaginable.
 The absolute, what-you-see-is-what-you-get truth - that boring, four-guys-on-a-stage-who-play-quite-well truth - has never mattered that much in rock ‘n’ roll.
 In Velvet Goldmine, the first thing you see - before Oscar Wilde being delivered to Earth via a flying saucer - is a title card proclaiming: “Although what you are about to see is fiction, it should nevertheless be played at maximum volume.”
 How much plainer could Haynes put it?

 But still the critiques come: “But glam wasn’t as gay as this movie would like to think!”
 The film might paint a select picture of the movement, but Brian Slade’s yearnings for a “sexual revolution” ring perfectly true.
-Bowie – the main inspiration behind Slade (played with panache by Jonathan Rhys Meyers) – was the first major rock star to admit that he fancied guys as well as gals.
+Bowie - the main inspiration behind Slade (played with panache by Jonathan Rhys Meyers) - was the first major rock star to admit that he fancied guys as well as gals.
 The establishment had only just got used to the concept of free love.
-Was it really ready to have homosexuality shoved down its throat?
+Was it ready to ‘tolerate’ homosexuality?
 As always, it was the kids who understood.
 Gay, straight or bi, glam allowed you to be yourself, to paint your life in bright colours, the exact colours that matched your thoughts.
 Is that not the truth?